RAFIN-G/ModSeeker/README.md

 # ModSeeker 🔎

+> **⚠️ Warning:** This plugin requires [Hidder Fabric](https://github.com/RAFIN-G/Hidder) Mod to work!!
-ModSeeker is a Paper plugin that works with the [Hidder Fabric](https://github.com/RAFIN-G/Hidder) mod to verify player mods on Minecraft servers.
-It ensures players comply with server policies and prevents clients from bypassing rules.
+ModSeeker is a Paper plugin that works with the [Hidder Fabric](https://github.com/RAFIN-G/Hidder) mod to verify player Mods on Minecraft paper servers.
+It ensures players comply with server policies and prevents players from using unwanted Mods

 [![](https://github.com/gabrielvicenteYT/modrinth-icons/raw/main/Branding/Badge/badge-dark.svg)](https://modrinth.com/plugin/modseeker)